 - 5. Set the upper segment of the Compressor Inlet Fitting Assembly into the lower segment, making sure that its alignment pin mates. - 6.
 Secure the Compressor Inlet Fitting Assembly to the device by equally tightening each of the four (4) 8-32 x 3 Phillips Flat Head screws.
+Tighten screws to 14 in-lbs.

-Momentarily turn the device's Power switch to its on position "I" to confirm operating power, then turn the device's Power switch to its off position "O".
+Momentarily turn the device's Power switch to its on position "l" to confirm operating power, then turn the device's Power switch to its off position "O".